Home > How to: Use the Design Studio

 Do you want to add a color palette that applies a color theme to the whole design (chatbox, pre-chat form and offline form)?
 Go for it!
 Simply click on color palette, and select one of the many themes we offer, and a whole theme will be applied.

-This is where you select
+This is where you select the font, which applies to the design globally.

 Choose the fill color of the header, the text color, the text, choose whether you want it normal or bold, and the font size, and also the chat icon for the header.